How the IL School Racial Discrimination is Unconstitutional

-It is being pushed by several Democrats, who many on the right say are using race-and gender-based politics to push a new form of Marxism steeped in racial revenge.
+It is being pushed by several Democrats, who many on the right say are using race-and gender-based politics to test a new form of Marxism steeped in racial revenge.
 The radicals believe in fundamental differences between the races.
-All of this, if true, is a major risk to our legal system.
+All of this, if true, is a significant risk to our legal system.
 The principles of the American constitution commit to equal protection under the law.
 Our nation's history is certainly not perfect.

-However, there are major reasons to keep it this way.
+However, there are significant reasons to keep it this way.
 Southern states attempted to supersede federal authority by abridging rights based on race.
 The Southern states did this through many discriminatory practices, similar to today's new White Privilege narrative.
 This continued for almost a century between the end of Reconstruction and the Civil Rights era.